Solving Tips

 Conclusion:

-1. Each Row Need Not Appear in All Three Columns
+1. Not Every Row Needs to Appear in All Three Columns

 This is an important distinction between Swordfish and X-Wing:

-• X-Wing: In two rows, each row's candidate appears exactly in the same two columns
+• X-Wing: In two rows, each row has the candidate appearing in exactly the same two columns

-• Swordfish: In three rows, each row's candidate can appear in 2 or 3 of these columns, as long as they combine to exactly three columns
+• Swordfish: In three rows, each row can have the candidate appearing in 2 or 3 of the columns, as long as combined they don't exceed three columns

 Important Understanding:

-In the example above, row 3 has candidate 3 only in columns A and I, row 5 only in A and D, and row 7 only in D and I. Although no single row has the candidate in all three columns, the three rows combined cover columns A, D, and I, which is sufficient to form a Swordfish.
+In the example above, row 2 has candidate 4 only in columns 2 and 3, row 4 only in columns 3 and 5, and row 8 in columns 2, 3, and 5.
+Although no single row has the candidate in exactly two columns, the three rows combined cover columns 2, 3, and 5, which is sufficient to form a Swordfish.

 2. Number of Columns Must Equal Number of Rows